ticketevolution/ticketevolution-php/README.md

 ## RELEASE INFORMATION

+### August 10, 2012
+- Pretty much a full rewrite of the Demo app
+- Deprecated some methods in TicketEvolution_Webservice.
+Deprecated methods will trigger an E_USER_DEPRECATED error.
+This was done in order to make the naming more consistent with TEvo naming and with the functionality of the methods.
+- Added some new methods for new API features such as Companies and shipment settings.

 ### June 8, 2012 v1.9.6
 - Fixed bug in `TicketEvolution_Webservice::createOrder()` where an array should have been used.
 Thanks to @aaronwp for finding the bug.